jhannes/identity-fun/EXERCISE.md

 ### Prerequisites

 In order to follow this tutorial, you need a computer with a Bash shell and cUrl.
 On Windows, you can use Windows Subsystem for Linux (WSL), Git bash or Cygwin.
-If you don't want to install cUrl, you can use Httpie or Postman
+If you don't want to install cUrl, you can use Httpie, Postman, IntelliJ HTTP Scratch files or VS Code REST Client.

 ### Google